mirzaevolution/SHydra.Console/README.md

 ### Embedding a text message into a single PNG image.

-This command embed any kind of string you put inside double quotes "<string>" to any PNG image you selected.
+This command embeds any kind of string you put inside double quotes "<string>" to any PNG image you selected.
 Like any other commands, you need to specify a password to protect the payload data.

 ```powershell
 shydra.exe -em -i "G:\Samples\input\picture1.PNG" -o "G:\Samples\output\picture1_stegafied.PNG" -s "Hello World.
 I am MIRZA GHULAM RASYID" -p future